 8. Other treatments –

 There are also several other treatments for pockmarks that you can further explore.
 For instance, microneedling can be used to puncture the scar tissue and boost the production of collagen in the skin.
-There are also several over-the-counter and topical medicines that claim to treat scars on face.
+There are also several over-the-counter and topical medicines that claim to treat scars on the face.
 You can visit an experienced dermatologist to get a personalized pockmarks treatment for your skin and know more about these solutions in detail.

 How To Prevent Pockmarks?